Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Networks with clusters that appear and disappear in time

-We extend the previous example by allowing one of the appearing clusters to split into two clusters.
-Depending on the cluster labelling, this could be described as either a 2-splitting, or a 2-disappearance, followed by a 1-appearance and a 2-appearance.
-We expect to resolve the emerging cluster and its splitting using the eigenvectors of the corresponding inflated dynamic Laplacian.
+We extend the previous example by allowing one of the appearing clusters to {disappear into two new clusters}.
+We expect to resolve the appearing clusters using the eigenvectors of the corresponding supra-Laplacian.
 The results from the following example are presented in Fig.~\ref{fig:ex2}.